Odonata971/Leetcode-submissions/README.md

 Each problem is organized in a separate folder, named according to the LeetCode problem number and title.
 Within each folder, you'll find:

-- `problem.md`: A file containing the problem statement and any additional information or constraints.
+- `README.md`: A file containing the problem statement and any additional information or constraints.
-- `solution.py` (or the appropriate file extension for your preferred language): The source code file containing my solution to the problem.
+- `[problem_name].java` (or the appropriate file extension for your preferred language): The source code file containing my solution to the problem.
-- `README.md` (optional): A file with additional notes, explanations, or thought process related to the solution.

 ## Technologies